 Mix up your meal prep with these turkey tacos.
 Instead of sour cream, this recipe uses plain yogurt, which is a great natural source of probiotics, according to Harvard Health Publishing.
 Probiotics (good gut bacteria) not only promote digestive health but can also help your body's nutrient absorption and immune function.

 Get the Turkey Tacos recipe and nutrition info here.

-It's normal to experience some bloating and water retention after a Thanksgiving dinner.
-Luckily, the asparagus in this dish can help reduce some of those effects.
+Many of us experience some bloating after Thanksgiving dinner — luckily, the asparagus in this dish can help reduce some of those effects.
 Asparagus contains potassium, which can help counteract sodium-induced bloating.

 This gluten-free wrap makes the perfect on-the-go lunch.
 It features romaine leaves stuffed with bell pepper strips, asparagus spears, brown rice and sliced turkey.
 Don't have cooked rice on hand?
 Feel free to make it from scratch, but be sure to add extra water.
 Stickier rice binds together and is less likely to spill out of the wraps.